 Construction on the project began in February 2018 and is expected to be completed in mid-2020.

-Three three eastbound lanes and three westbound lanes will be affected by On the Greaux.
-DOTD will rebuild the I-10 overpass above Highland Road, replacing the existing two bridges with one large overpass with three eastbound lanes, three westbound lanes.
+DOTD will rebuild the I-10 overpass above Highland Road, replacing the existing two bridges with one large overpass with three eastbound lanes and three westbound lanes.
 The bridge that carries La.
-928, known locally as Bluff Road, over I-10 will be closed over the Summer of 2018 so it can be raised 9.5 inches to accommodate new interstate standards.
-And, the I-10 bridge over Bayou Manchac at the East Baton Rouge/Ascension parish line will be widened to accommodate six full traffic lanes.
+928, known locally as Bluff Road, over I-10 already has been raised 9.5 inches to accommodate new interstate standards.
+And, the I-10 bridge over Bayou Manchac at the East Baton Rouge/Ascension parish line is being widened to accommodate six full traffic lanes.

-On the Greaux is being constructed under an innovative process called design-build, which can cut the cost and construction time of large transportation projects.
+The interstate improvements are being constructed and managed under an innovative process called design-build, which can cut the cost and construction time of large transportation projects.
 Under design-build, a construction contractor and engineer-designer join forces to work concurrently on design and construction plans.
 This is different than the traditional design-bid-build process, in which an engineering team designs the project, the owner bids out the construction work, and a contractor builds the project.